SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 {:toc}
 </div>

+**Update on 20th of July 2015!** As the BusyBox image's package manager opkg [doesn't work anymore I have switched to using Alpine instead]({% post_url 2015-07-20-switching-to-alpine-from-busybox %}).
+The example images and commands have been updated.

 ## General

 As I have been using Docker more I have started going towards simpler, stand alone containers.
 This aligns well with the current rise of microservices.
 To effectively use microservices a mechanism for service registration and discovery is needed so that the benefits of easy scaling can be realized.